 Homicide Charges in Las Vegas

-There is no crime more serious than homicide.
+There is no violent crime more serious than homicide.
 If you or someone you know is being accused of murder, a lot is at stake.
 Unlike civil law where only one’s property and finances are at risk, a person can lose their freedom if they do not get the right legal representation immediately.
 In some cases, a person can even lose their life because Nevada has the death penalty for some murder cases.
 The Law Office of Joel M. Mann understands the seriousness and the emotion that come into play with a murder trial.
 We will provide you with the respect and persistence that is needed in these situations.

 In Nevada, a person can receive the death penalty if convicted of homicide.
 Since 1976, Nevada has executed a total of eleven people.
 Currently, there are eighty-four prisoners on death row in Nevada.
 You need to retain a lawyer who will be persistent in fighting homicide charges.
 The Law Office of Joel M. Mann can help defend you against homicide charges.